 In a bid to address this, English Heritage launched a campaign in 2016 to encourage more nominations for women and, for the first time ever, the blue plaques panel is now shortlisting more women than men.
-This year, six new plaques are due to be unveiled to women, including Christine Granville, who was Britain’s longest-serving female secret agent during the Second World War, and the sculptor Barbara Hepworth.

 It’s rare that the owner of a building refuses to have a plaque.
 ‘Usually people see them as an enhancement to their property and they’re happy to have them,’ says Howard.
 ‘The bigger problem is when we can’t identify the owner or the decision-maker, which happens surprisingly often.

 ‘We’ve been trying for years to put a plaque up to Henry Fox Talbot, the pioneering photographer, but until his old house changed hands recently, could get no reply to our approaches.
 All you can do in such cases is go back to it periodically and see whether you have any better luck or whether the ownership has changed.’

 - The best UK heritage attractions to visit this summer